The settings of an interactive module, such as title and pop up border colour, can be configured in the Settings palette.

-The Important setting highlights the element in your issue report by placing a small exclamation mark next to it.
-This helps you review the most important aspects of your issue quickly and effortlessly.
+The Important setting highlights the element in your version report by placing a small exclamation mark next to it.
+This helps you review the most important aspects of your version quickly and effortlessly.
 For more about marking elements as important, see this article.

-This option can also be used in conjunction with additional settings in the Style applied to the publication to make the module mandatory.
+This option can also be used in conjunction with additional settings in the Style applied to the document to make the module mandatory.
 See this article to read more.

 Position and size

 These values relate the position and size of the clickable area, which is represented graphically by the blue regions when viewing the Interactivity tab.
 Typically, modules are placed manually in the Interactivity tab, however, these fields can prove helpful when fine-tuning the size and positioning of the clickable areas.

 Select the link icon, followed by a panel on your page to link the module to it.
 To unlink, select the interactive module, followed by the unlink icon.